Mention-la/Mention-la/README.md

 This is a github page for iOS App [Mention la](https://apps.apple.com/us/app/mention/id1488286618).
 This page is mainly used for ***reporting bugs*** and ***hosting translation files***.
 You can feel free to report bugs, suggest features or contribute in translation here.
+Thanks a lot !! ❤️

 ### Contributing

-If you really like **Mention la**, we actually really need your help!
+If you really like **Mention la**, I actually really need your help!
 Mention la can use your help with any of the following:

 - Finding and reporting bugs